Vacuum Tables: What To Know

 Screen Printing Vacuum Table for the Greatest Versatility

 SA started producing vacuum tables in-house for manufactured screen printing machines.
 Demand for vacuum tables coupled with demanding image quality launched SA into becoming a leading provider of vacuum tables.
 Some of which have revolutionized production and what is possible when screen printing.
 One such is example is our heated vacuum table that was initially made to de-wrinkle bags prior to printing.
 It has since been proven to be revolutionary step for the process of thermoforming.
-SA uses the cumulative knowledge of the wide variety of vacuum tables for different industries to produce vacuum tables that are to be to be tailored to your production.
+SA uses the cumulative knowledge of the wide variety of vacuum tables for different industries to produce vacuum tables that are to be tailored to your production.

 Vacuum tables are not only ideal for screen printing, but inkjet printing as well.
 SA has been a provider for inkjet manufacturing companies around the world.
 For inkjet, flatness is paramount when printing an image.
 Through our proprietary means, we have manufactured the flattest vacuum table at .001" flatness per linear foot, which is our standard.
 The entire production of vacuum tables is done in house, which allows SA freedom over control of quality and allows us to push the boundaries of what shape a vacuum table can take as well as integrated features.
 One such integrated feature, for example, are popup pins that hold the substrate in a particular location, followed by vacuum for maintaining precise placement.
 This is most often utilized with the Model SST, which carries material from different points of the printer, while maintaining unparalleled image accuracy.